MaxiLMV/rag_task/README.md

-# RAG Task – NVIDIA PDF
+# RAG API

-This project implements a Retrieval-Augmented Generation (RAG) system that answers natural language questions based on a financial PDF document from NVIDIA.
+This project implements a Retrieval-Augmented Generation (RAG) system that answers natural language questions based on a PDF document.

 ---